-Whether you like mountains, the coast, majestic forests, or beautiful wildlife, there is so much to do in Northern California.
+Whether you like the mountains, the coast, majestic forests, or beautiful wildfile, there is so much to do in Northern california.
+And if you’re traveling with the family, we have compiled the best free things to do with kids on your California adventure!

 There are so many things to do and see in Northern California.
 However, travel in California, can be a little on the pricey side.

 Even locals are always on the lookout for inexpensive or free things to do around Northern California.
 Thankfully, there are plenty of free things to do in Northern California for a budget-friendly getaway.

-In this guide, I share some of the best free activities and travel destinations Northern California has to offer.
+In this guide, I share some of the best free activities for kids and travel destinations Northern California has to offer.

 Get ready to plan your next family vacation or family weekend to Northern California.
 Kids will especially enjoy all of these destinations and activities.
 A fun itinerary of Northern California’s most popular sites does not have to break the bank.

-Fun and Free Things to Do in the Bay Area
+Fun and Free Kid Things to Do in the California Bay Area

 Golden Gate Park

 The iconic Golden Gate Park has something for everyone.
 Made up of over 1,000 acres of stunning parkland, a fantastic place to enjoy nature or enjoy a picnic.
 You will also find fun recreation and activity destinations, and exciting points of interest.
 Here are a few examples of what you can enjoy for free in the Golden Gate Park.

 Conservatory of Flowers